 The journey’s not over.
 The work hasn’t ended.
 Democracy’s dream must be constantly tended.

-- New!
-[Feb 2021] GERRYMANDERING EXPLAINED – a video to help students understand gerrymandering – available on YouTube, Facebook, and on my blog
+- GERRYMANDERING EXPLAINED – a video to help students understand gerrymandering – available on YouTube, Facebook, and on my blog

 - HANDOUTS and WORKSHEETS – free educational activity sheets